 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-In the process of buying an apartment in New York, several concepts are essential to understand.
+In buying an apartment in New York, several concepts are essential to understand.
 Calculating Coop post-closing liquidity for a mortgage in NYC is one of them.
 In summary, it means: after closing, how much money will you have available?
 It would help if you had far more than a down payment to buy a co-op in New York City.
 When purchasing a co-op in NYC, you must meet the building’s post-closing liquidity and debt-to-income ratio requirements.
-Many co-ops have specific requirements, and others take a holistic approach to evaluate a buyer’s financials.
+Many co-ops have specific needs, and others take a holistic approach to evaluating a buyer’s financials.
 This information will be presented in your board package before scheduling an interview.

 In other words, Coop post-closing (post-close) liquidity forecasts how many months’ worth of apartment carrying costs you will have readily available in liquid assets after you close on your apartment.

 This concept becomes relevant when you are purchasing a co-op.
 Condos do not require a specific amount of cash if you plan to get a mortgage.
 However, this figure will likely be taken into account by your lender.
 This means that regardless of the type of property you are buying, you will need some cash put aside if you plan to finance it.

 Generally, co-op boards will require post-closing liquidity of 24 months of your mortgage & maintenance payments.
 As a result, you should aim to have 24 months of cash or cash equivalents post-closing.

 Some buildings require even more.
 For example, if a buyer has 24 months of post-closing liquidity, they have enough liquid assets to pay the monthly co-op maintenance and mortgage bills for 24 consecutive months.